roshni714/poverty/dry_run/README.md

 # Malawi Dry Run
-This module implements the Malawi dry-run of the data use plan.
+This module implements the country-level analysis from the paper.

 # Datasets
-The datasets for reproducing the results from the Malawi dry-run are available in the Google Drive folder [here](https://drive.google.com/drive/folders/1t0s0ef7UZGCAzgWFKzBWEZ032BuP5LWP?usp=sharing).
+The datasets for reproducing the results from the paper are available in the Google Drive folder [here](https://drive.google.com/drive/folders/1t0s0ef7UZGCAzgWFKzBWEZ032BuP5LWP?usp=sharing).

 # Installation
 Here are the installation instructions for the dry-run.